gseemann/flappy_bird_udac/README.md

 # Using Deep Q-Network to Learn How To Play Flappy Bird
-## COntent from Udacity Deeplearning Microdegree
+## Content from Udacity Deeplearning Microdegree

 <img src="./images/flappy_bird_demp.gif" width="250">